Rationale for the Extrapolation Procedure in Selected Configuration Interaction: Insights from a two-state model

 \section{Insights from a two-state model}

-In practice, linear or quadratic extrapolation procedures only work using a limited number of points for well-converged calculations (see Fig.~\ref{fig:linearfit}).
-As mentioned above, the variational energy generally appears to deviate away from linearity for larger values of $\Ept$.
+In practice, linear or quadratic extrapolation procedures only work using a limited number of points {and} for well-converged calculations.
+As {illustrated in Fig.~\ref{fig:linearfit}}, the variational energy generally deviates away from linearity for larger values of $\Ept$.
 The cause of these deviations can be studied using a two-state model that represents the separation of the internal and external spaces in a SCI calculation, and for which the relationship between $\Evar$ and $\Ept$ can be analytically derived.

 Our model contains individual states $\ket{\Psiint}$ and $\ket{\Psiext}$ representing wave functions in the internal and external spaces, respectively, with characteristic energies $\Ei$ and $\Ea$.
 The Hamiltonian matrix in this basis is then